josephMG/josephMG.github.io/astro/src/content/post/install-gemini-cli/index.md

 ### Conclusion:

-Gemini Installation is very simple.
-Although I am using neovim with [avante](https://github.com/yetone/avante.nvim), Gemini give me more power to use terminal.
-Next time I will try how to use Gemini with MCP server and integrate the workflow into my daily work.
+The Gemini installation is very simple.
+Although I am using Neovim with [Avante](https://github.com/yetone/avante.nvim), Gemini gives me more power to use the terminal.
+Next, I will explore how to use Gemini with an MCP server and integrate the workflow into my daily tasks.